 Manchester City FC has found success relatively easy to come by in the seasons since their takeover.
 In their history, the club has now collected many titles.

-This includes the league title/championship six times, the EFL Cup seven times, the Community Shield/ Charity Shield six times and the European Cup winners cup just the once.
+This includes the league title/championship six times, the EFL Cup eight times, the Community Shield/ Charity Shield six times and the European Cup Winners Cup just the once.

 Manchester City’s Recent FA Cup Victories